 - During outdoor activities, including walks, festivals and other outings, take frequent breaks with your pet and find a shady spot to relax out of the sun.

 - Yes, even pets can get sunburns!
-If your dog is a hairless breeds or has especially short or light hair, you may want to consider pet-specific sunscreen.
+If your dog is a hairless breed or has especially short or light hair, you may want to consider pet-specific sunscreen.

 With warmer weather, there are many more opportunities to stay active with your pet.
 Walking, running, swimming, playing at the dog park and trips to the beach are all great summer activities for you and your pet.
 Exercise is a vital component of your pet’s overall well-being.
 Keep these safety tips in mind while you get out with your pet this summer: